stoufexis/twitz/README.md

 HttpClient.layer
 ```

-The HttpClient requires a layer of `https://dev.twitch.tv/docs/authentication`
+The HttpClient requires a layer of `HttpClientZioBackend`

 #### Example of creating an `AuthenticationStore`